AMD-OSX/AMD_Vanilla/README.md

 <span align="center">

 <h1>AMD Vanilla Clover</h1>

 </span>

-### ~~As of Wednesday, February 26th Clover support has been deprecated.<br /> Support might return when/if working mask patching is implemented in Clover.~~
----
-### Patches are currently maintained by the [macOS86.it](https://www.macos86.it) team.
-Support thread is [here](https://www.macos86.it/topic/4913-amd-clover-vanilla-patches/)
----
-### If you are looking for OpenCore, go [here](https://github.com/AMD-OSX/AMD_Vanilla/tree/master).

----

-### Patches for Beta versions are provided but no support is given until the OS is released.

-### Try these patches at your own risk and always have a backup EFI to boot.
+### Patches for Beta versions are provided but no support is given until the OS is released. <br /><br />Try these patches at your own risk and always have a backup EFI to boot.

+### Languages: English (current)

-Kernel binary patches to enable native AMD CPU support on macOS.
+Binary Kernel patches to enable almost native AMD CPU support on macOS.

+# Read Me First!

+Patches are now universal across 15h, 16h, 17h and 19h by utilizing the OpenCore Kernel Quirk `ProvideCurrentCpuInfo`.
+OpenCore 0.7.1 or newer is required.

+Resize bar bios Option (C.A.M in some x299 bios) is now supported in Clover Bootloader, use it from master, commit b624e4d1e.

+Make sure to ****enable**** this quirk or the system ****won't boot****.

+This quirk provides the kernel with the CPU frequencies for macOS to boot.

 # Read Me First!
 ### Do not use the Clover Configurator Application.
 It will remove sections from the kernel patches breaking them!